-For Innocent, the “wake” of imperial afterlives in Haiti is at once (to borrow Christina Sharpe’s use of the term) the trail of a ship, a vigil for the dead, and a coming to consciousness.
+For Innocent, the "wake" of Haiti's imperial afterlives is, to borrow from Black studies scholar Christina Sharpe's In the Wake (2016), the trail of a ship, a vigil for the dead, and a coming to consciousness.
+Haiti, the first Black republic, has lived for more than two centuries inside that wake, in the immediate shadow of the United States.

-By design, their display seeks to close the artificial distance between the Caribbean, the Global North, and Scandinavia, asking viewers to reckon with their own place in these currents of global capital.
-Innocent's presentation, which treats artistic research as a practice of inhabiting sovereignty, positions Haiti as a place of origin: a living site of endurance, autonomy, and the will to demand a world beyond the colonial imagination.
+These works seek to close the artificial distance between the Caribbean and the Global North, including Scandinavia, asking viewers to reckon with their own place in these currents of global capital.
+Innocent's presentation, which treats artistic research as a practice of inhabiting sovereignty, positions Haiti as a place of ongoing origin, a living register of endurance, autonomy, and the demand for a world beyond the colonial imagination.
+This is what Casimir calls the “counter-plantation system”— the sovereign world Haitians have built against the factories, tariffs, and the global currents this exhibition traces, a daily reconstruction of sovereignty against the imperial frames that would otherwise contain it.

 This exhibition is curated by Adam Kleinman & Joe Rowley and is supported by Arts and Culture Norway.